merely-useful/py-rse/index.md

 or \gref{wildcard}{wildcard} patterns like `*.dat`.\index{wildcard!in .gitignore}
 Each must be on a line of its own, and Git will ignore anything that matches any of these lines.
-For now we only need one entry in our `.gitignore` file,
+For now we only need one entry in our `.gitignore` file:

 ```text
 __pycache__